Try My Love (Jeremy Jordan album): Singles

 "The Right Kind of Love" was released in late 1992 as one of the main tracks from the Beverly Hills 90210 soundtrack and was later included on Jordan's debut album.
 The single was praised by music critics.
 Billboard called it an "urbanized pop ditty" with retro-soul influences and teen radio appeal.
-Tom Doyle (Smash Hits) described it as "bumpy grindy soul stuff" and a convincing New Kids impersonation.
-Dave Sholin (Gavin Report) noted its "cool, rhythmic hook" and polished production, highlighting Jordan's image fitting the Beverly Hills, 90210 soundtrack.
-Amy Coddington described it as a mid-tempo pop song with doo-wop harmonies and a rap section, analyzing the video's portrayal of Jordan alongside Black performers within a conventional romantic narrative.
+Smash Hits described it as "bumpy grindy soul stuff" and a convincing New Kids impersonation.
+Gavin Report noted its "cool, rhythmic hook".
 It became the most successful single by Jordan, peaking at number 14 on the US Billboard Hot 100 and number 5 in Australia.

 "Wannagirl", released in early 1993, reached No. 28 on the Billboard Hot 100, No. 11 on the Mainstream Top 40, No. 20 on Radio Songs, and No. 24 on the Rhythmic in the U.S., as well as No. 42 in Top Singles Canada, and No. 22 in Australia.
-Billboard described it as a catchy pop track that showcased Jordan's engaging vocals, noting that while the song was somewhat gimmicky, it had strong potential with youth-oriented audiences.
+Billboard described it as "a slick and chirpy jack/pop workout" and add that "he sure does deserve a more substantial, less gimmicky song".
 A music video was also released to promote the single.

 "Try My Love", released in 1993, was accompanied by a music video directed by Antoine Fuqua.
 The song was also featured in the film Airborne (1993).
-The European maxi-single (Giant Records,9 18446-4, 4-18446) includes both the radio edit and instrumental versions of the track, while a "Vocal Breakdown" remix appears on the album Jeremy The Remix.
+The European maxi-single (Giant Records,9 18446–4, 4–18446) includes both the radio edit and instrumental versions of the track, while a "Vocal Breakdown" remix appears on the album Jeremy The Remix.

 "My Love Is Good Enough": released in 1994.
 In its review, Larry Flick of Billboard praises the song as Jeremy Jordan's "strongest single to date", highlighting his ability to exude considerable sex appeal while maintaining his teen idol image.
-The track is noted for its "credible jack/funk beat", which effectively complements the song's "cute pop/soul personality".
-The publication concludes by identifying the single as a viable contender for both the Top 40 and rhythm-crossover charts.
-In a brief review published by Hitmakers on June 10, 1994, "My Love Is Good Enough" was praised as proof that the singer should not be dismissed as merely a "teen idol" or "heartthrob".
-The publication urged listeners to focus on the music itself, describing it as "damn good".
+Hitmakers praised the song as proof that the singer should not be dismissed as merely a "teen idol" or "heartthrob", and described it as "damn good".
 It failed to chart and no music video was made.
 The song was included in the 1993 movie Airborne.
 The maxi-single includes 4 alternative versions: "InDaSoul Radio Mix" (3:58); "M.Doc & Jere MC Street Radio Mix" (3:56), "Jamie's House Edit" (4:16), "InDaSoul Extended Instrumental" (4:59).